-In addition to using the pan controls in Wilds mode, panning can be achieved using the joystick panel, if fitted.
+In addition to using the pan controls in Send-Route, Strips and Wilds mode (if assigned), panning can be achieved using the joystick panel, if fitted.

 The panel is shown in Figure 1 with the joystick controls highlighted.
 The upper half of the panel containing the faders functions in exactly the same way as those on the monitor panel.
 The relevant sections of this document (Surround Spill, Downmixes, Main Paths on the Spill Faders) should be referred to if these functions are required.